 Today’s Christian teenagers find themselves living in a culture that is antagonistic to much of what they believe.
 Against this backdrop, how do they know how to engage with culture in a way that keeps their influence intact, but keeps them from being negatively impacted by the world?
 The good news is that Jesus had lots to say about this.
-Jesus And Culture, part of The Jesus Studies, helps teenagers understand how to live as Christ-followers in the world they find themselves living in.
-Students will learn how to em-brace being separate from the world but still living in it; how their lives as Christ-followers will be counter-cultural; how they are affected by what they consume of culture through media and entertainment; and that Christ’s ultimate goal for them is to embrace holiness in their interactions with culture.
+Jesus And Forgiveness, part of The Jesus Studies, helps students understand what real forgiveness looks like, why their forgiveness is tied to how they forgive others, and how forgiveness dramatically impacts the lives of the forgiver and the forgiven.
+Parents, click here for an overview letter about our study on forgiveness.
+Also, here is a parent letter about our week four discussion.
+Here are some student devotionals to go along with this weeks lesson.

 Wednesday Night Fellowship Meal starts at 5:15

 Wednesday Bible Study starts at 6:30 in the